Muminur/auto-daily-post-refresher/readme.txt

 * Security audit report in SECURITY.md

 == Upgrade Notice ==

+= 2.0.0 =
+Important compliance update: Fixed text domain and removed deprecated functions for full WordPress.org compatibility.
+Update recommended for all users.

 = 1.0.8 =
 Initial release.
 Install and enjoy automated post date refreshing!
 Set it once and forget it - your posts will stay fresh automatically.